Economic Security Initiative

 - Status of Women in Texas and Status of Women in Collin, Dallas, Denton & Tarrant Counties 2018: Frisco, Dallas, Fort Worth, statewide media webinar

 Real progress for women and girls will come when we create equitable opportunities to strengthen their economic security so they can build stronger families and better communities for all.

-The Status of Women in Texas, The Status of Women in Collin, Dallas, and Denton Counties and The Status of Women in Dallas and Tarrant Counties are studies produced by Texas Women’s Foundation with the Institute for Women’s Policy Research.
+The Economic Status of Texas Women, 2018, 2019 are studies produced by Texas Women’s Foundation with the Institute for Women’s Policy Research.